Answered By: Dena ten Pas Last Updated: May 13, 2020 Views: 68

 The best place to look for this topic is in a database called Theological Journal Library.
 To find and use this database, please follow these instructions:

 - Go to the library home page.

 - In the top middle-right of the page there is a heading called Collections.
-Click on this heading and select "Databases" from underneath Electronic.
+Hover over this heading and select Databases from underneath Electronic.

 - On the next page is a list of databases related to philosophy and religion.
 Scroll down and find the link for Theological Journal Library.
 Click on this database.

 - Once you have opened the database, look on the right under Journals Menu.
 Click on the link for Search Journals.

 - This brings you to a page with a search bar.
 Use the search bar to type in your terms, for example: Nero.
 Then search.

 - All of the results in this database are scholarly.
 Click on the red article title links to open the full articles.
 Examples of relevant articles include: The First Twelve Roman Emperors and Nero Redivivus.

 If you have any additional questions, feel free to reach out to us at (434) 592-3362 or at email@example.com.